phuocnguyen2201/info-sec/h5-Uryyb-Greb!.md

 - Protocal is a set of steps, that we must follow to achieve something.
 Moreover, it must be done in the right order.
 - **Basic protocals** is encrypt each of individual conversation with separate key, they trade for each other and using it only for communication.

-3. ## PGP - Send Encrypted and Signed Message - gpg

-    - Installing it by using the command **sudo apt-get install gpg micro psmisc**
-    - Create a keypari using **gpg --gen-key**, and the program asking in order to enter name, email and secret phrases.
-    - We are done with the first person, export to send to the trusted person.
-    - We do the same for the second person.
-    - We import the key from the first person
-    - Sign it with sign-key

 * ## a.
 Encrypt and decrypt with GNUPG
     The concept is easy to understand, but when come to practice, I messed it up so many times, anyway I managed to done it: